sarahmaddox/site-webdev/src/angular/guide/server-communication.md

     The server uses that name to build a JavaScript wrapper function in its response, which Angular ultimately calls to extract the data.
     </div>

-To search for articles with the term, "Angular", construct the query string called `jsonp` as follows:
+To search for articles with the term, "Angular", construct the query string and call `jsonp` as follows:

 <?xcode-excerpt "lib/src/wiki/wikipedia_service_1.dart (query-string)"?>